MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/introduction.md

 ---
 title: "Introduction to Custom Renderers"
-description: "Custom renderers provide a powerful approach for customizing the appearance and behavior of Xamarin.Forms controls.
-They can be used for small styling changes or sophisticated platform-specific layout and behavior customization.
-This article provides an introduction to custom renderers, and outlines the process for creating a custom renderer." ms.prod: xamarin ms.assetid: 264314BE-1C5C-4727-A14E-F6F98151CDBD ms.technology: xamarin-forms
+description: "This article provides an introduction to custom renderers, and outlines the process for creating a custom renderer." ms.prod: xamarin ms.assetid: 264314BE-1C5C-4727-A14E-F6F98151CDBD ms.technology: xamarin-forms